ducky007/impeller/README.md

 You can implement

-    func resolvedValue(forConflictWith newValue:Storable, context: Any?) -> Self
+    func resolvedValue(forConflictWith newValue:Repositable, context: Any?) -> Self

-from the `Storable` protocol in your `struct`.
+from the `Repositable` protocol in your `struct`.
 By default, this function will do a generic merge, favoring the values in `self`, thus giving the values currently in memory precedence.
 You can override that behavior to return a different `struct` value, which will be what gets stored in the repository (...and returned from the `commit` function).

 ### Gotchas